 Benlate residual contamination weakened Brassaia and it became impossible to produce our former quality plants and we were forced to switch.
-For many years, nothing would grow in the pile of media that was removed was removed from the benches that were sprayed with the Benlate.
+For many years, nothing would grow in the pile of media that was removed from the benches that were sprayed with the Benlate.
 The exception was Dwarf Schefflera!
 Dwarf Schefflera was introduced into Hawaii about 1972 and was so widely distributed throughout the United States by Hawaii's certified nursery industry that the common name is "Hawaiian Umbrella Tree."

 Fuku-Bonsai was amongst the first to train it as bonsai and originated the major breakthroughs.
 The Dwarf Schefflera bonsai at Fuku-Bonsai are believed to be the oldest Dwarf Schefflera Bonsai in the world.
 Yet top Japanese grand masters consider them as "World-class Masterpiece" category even though they have been in training only since the 1970's.
 For bonsai, this is very short.
 It's demonstrates that Dwarf Schefflera is ideal as an "AMERICAN BONSAI!"
 IT GROWS QUICKLY AND IT GROWS INDOORS!
 It is the proven most durable of all houseplants that have the ideal bonsai traits.

 In October 2000, we launched our efforts to effectively teach how to train.
 Fuku-Bonsai's True Indoor Bonsai are already the most successful gift bonsai because they meet the two basic rules for success.
 They are the best indoor bonsai for those who can grow houseplants and all have been pre-trained and already have character.
 "Rule #3" is formally stated: "For best growth, create the optimum growing conditions and environment."
-The workshop handbook is now in its 3rd Edition and is being enlarged and improved.

 |2001 "FUKU-BONSAI PREMIUM KEIKI BONSAI WORKSHOP PACKAGE" is developed to include Premium Prepared Keiki Bonsai Stock, a Fuku-Bonsai 8" diameter x 2" round plastic bonsai pot, coarse bottom media, body media, fine top dressing, tie-down wire, and the Keiki Bonsai Handbook.
 These and other efforts make Fuku-Bonsai's True Indoor Bonsai the easiest and most successful way to learn and understand bonsai.|